-An 18-bed locked unit for older adults with progressive neurological conditions (PNC) resulting in cognitive decline and high dependency needs.
+An 18-bed unit for older adults with progressive neurological conditions (PNC) resulting in cognitive decline and high dependency needs.

 Compton provides cognitive, physical and behavioural management of patients with a progressive neurological condition (including those with a forensic history).

 Our team use specialist assessment and psychiatric treatments, in line with Royal College of Psychiatry Old Age recommendations, to help ensure that patient dignity is at the heart of our care and to guide us in our therapies and interventions.